cite-me/oss/README.md

     - **&lt; 4-digit year &gt;** &mdash; Set this to the current year.
 Next year update the year when you publish code updates for the first time that year.
     - **&lt; Company, Institute, or Person’s Name &gt;** &mdash; Usually, you want to put your own full name in here.
 If you are part of a team who develops the software you may put the affiliation here.
     - **&lt; Email address (optional) &gt;** &mdash; Optionally, put an email address for contacting purposes here.
-    - **&lt; APA formatted reference - see http://www.bibme.org/apa/journal-citation/new &gt;** &mdash; Ideally, reference a scientific paper that introduces the concept of the algorithm implemented in the software.
+    - **&lt; Elsevier Harvard formatted reference - see e.g. http://www.bibme.org/elsevier-harvard &gt;** &mdash; Ideally, reference a scientific paper that introduces the concept of the algorithm implemented in the software.
 E.g. if the software implements a novel machine learning algorithm then reference the paper that introduces the concept of that algorithm.
 Alternatively, reference a fitting source that authors of scientific papers will happily cite.
     - **&lt; web link, e.g. to GitHub page or arXiv link &gt;** &mdash; Citing a scientific paper in e.g. an internet blog article would not make much sense.
 Especially if the paper is only accessible through a paywall.
 Provide a web link instead through which the blog reader can continue browsing to read more detail about your work.
 3. You are done.
 In particular, it is not necessary to include a license header in each source file like you may have seen in some open-source projects.